nvegas1230/open-source/README.md

-# open-source
+# semi-open-source
-This is where i will store helpful files that have like cool stuff
+This is where i will store helpful files/scripts

-Also don't just copy the script or whatever, change variables names and other stuff
+Also if you copy, change variables names and other stuff